alexpate30/calibmsm/README.md

 This is a basic example which shows you how to assess the calibration of the transition probabilities at 5 years follow up for individuals out of state `j = 1` at time `s = 0` using the BLR-IPCW approach.
-Please see the *overview* vignette for examples of how to assess calibration using the pseudo-value and MLR-IPCW approaches, as well as details of the methodology.
+Please see the *Overview* vignette for examples of how to assess calibration using the pseudo-value and MLR-IPCW approaches, as well as details of the methodology.